Feature #605

 I added action #654 for this reason.
 We should try to implement the method before shipping GammaLib-00-07-00.

-#15 Updated by Knödlseder Jürgen almost 12 years ago
+#15 Updated by Knödlseder Jürgen about 12 years ago

 Integration is finished, the new code is now available in the devel